seanyoung247/Amaze.me/README.md

 * Light grey (#DDDDDD) - UI Highlights
 * White (#FFFFFF) - Text colour

+Further the engine uses some other CSS colours to draw a basic "skybox".
+The ground colour is #76552B while the sky is a gradient blending from #3190C5 to #ADD8E6.

 ### Layout

 Site mock-ups were designed in Balsamiq.
 These were used to guide the layout of the page and UI.
 A simple and fluid layout was used to smoothly support various different screen sizes and layouts with minimal design changes for different screen sizes.